unfoldingWord/door43-enqueue-job-test/enqueue/README.md

 and viewable with Grafana.

-Basically this small program collects the json payload from the DCS (Door43 Content Service) which connects to the `.../client/webhook/` URL.
+Basically this small program collects the json payload from the DCS (Door43 Content Service) which connects to the `/` URL.

+This enqueue process checks for various fields for simple validation of the payload, and then puts the job onto a (rq) queue (stored in redis) to be processed.

+There is also a callback service connected to the `tx-callback/` URL.
 (Notice the trailing slash.)

-This enqueue process checks for various fields for simple validation of the payload, and then puts the job onto a (rq) queue (stored in redis) to be processed.
+Callback jobs are placed onto a different queue.

 The Python code is run in Flask, which is then served by Green Unicorn (gunicorn).
 A nginx instance is expected to face the outside world.